juliomaqueda/blender-uvcs/README.md

 ### Lock / unlock

-Depending on the server configuration, your checkout operations may entail exclusive locks on the involved files.
+Depending on the server configuration, your checkout operations may entail exclusive locks.

-This capability will allow you to easily lock and unlock files, while informing you of the current lock owner (if any).
+This functionality empowers you to effortlessly manage file locks, providing real-time updates on the lock status, if applicable.

 ### Create new branches